 Revenues and Accounts Receivable: The Division provides sewer services to the City, including its various departments and divisions.
 Standard consumption rates are charged, except for the Division of Fire, public buildings and certain other facilities owned by the City, which by ordinance are provided free sewer services.
-Billing, collection and various other services for the Division are performed by the Division of Water for a fee.
-This fee is primarily based on the number of billings made on behalf of the Division during the year at the same rates as charged to other users of the billing system.
-These fees were approximately \$2,238,000 in 2018.

 Operating Expenses: The Division is provided various intra-city services.
 Charges are based on actual use or on a reasonable pro-rata basis.
-The more significant costs for the year ended December 31, 2018, was as follows:
+The more significant costs for the year ended December 31, 2020, was as follows:

 (Amounts in Thousands)

-Utilities Administration and Utilities Fiscal Control \$ 1,149
+Utilities Administration and Utilities Fiscal Control \$ 1,264

-City Administration 969
+City Administration 1,098

-Motor Vehicle Maintenance 293
+Motor Vehicle Maintenance 202

-Electricity purchases 246
+Electricity purchases 169

-Street construction/repairs 95